mithranm/study-buddy/README.md

 ## Requirements

+### Cloud

+Yes, this contradicts what we said earlier about a fully offline RAG system.
+But hear us out, Google is offering llama3.2vision-90b for free.
+You probably can't run such a model locally, so why not make use of it?

+In /backend/secrets, you need to place a service-account-key.json with access to Vertex AI and set the GCP_SECRET_PATH in /backend/.env to the name of the file.

+This is required for uploading .pdf.
+We only support .txt and .pdf currently.

 ### Hardware

 This was developed on a M1 Macbook Pro with 16gb RAM.
 Your mileage shouldn't vary much with different hardware as we kept cross-platform support in mind and running ollama is your responsibility.